davmac314/dasynq/doc/USAGE.md

     my_child_watcher.stop_watch(my_loop);

 There are some caveats to using child watches.
-Establishing a child watch may cause the child process to be reaped (releasing its process id) before the watch callback is called.
-If you want to send a signal to a child process, special care should be taken; see the discussion on prioritising watches in section 5.3.
-In fact, running an event loop may cause _all_ child processes to be reaped, even if they are not being watched.
+The event loop may reap child processes (even processes which are not specifically being watched), and the callback may or may not be issued with the child process already having been reaped.
+Sending signals to processes in such an environment is prone to a race condition: since processes are identified by a numerical id, and process ids may be used, sending a signal to a process which may already have been reaped can theoretically actually deliver the signal to an unrelated process.
+To avoid that, use the `send_signal` function:

+    my_child_watcher.send_signal(SIGTERM);

+The return from this function is the same as for the POSIX kill() function, except that if the child has already been reaped, it will return -1 with `errno` set to `ESRCH`.

+To ensure that a child process is reaped, call the `reap` function from the callback:

+    my_child_watcher.reap();

+Note that for some implementations, where children are reaped by event loop procesing, the `reap` function may do nothing.

 ## 3.4 Timers